UnlyEd/next-right-now/docs/contributing.md

 1. Install and configure Jekyll on your computer, follow [https://jekyllrb.com/docs/](https://jekyllrb.com/docs/)
 1. Once Jekyll is installed, you can install all Ruby gems using `yarn doc:gem:install`
-1. Once gems are installed, you can run Jekyll by using `yarn doc:start`
+1. Once gems are installed, you can run the local Jekyll server by using `yarn doc:start` which will start the server at localhost:4000

 ### Configuring Jekyll properly